jbdigitalgeek/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+**Client-side routing loads all necessary resources for a website on initial load, and then routes the user based on resources that have already been retrieved.
+This means we don't need to wait for a response from a server or a refresh on each page change.
+Server-side routing sends requests to a server for each individual page, and therefore loads quicker initially, but is slower when being routed between pages.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+**CRUD Operations:
+  Create = Put or Post Methods
+  Read = Get Methods
+  Update = Put Methods
+  Delete = Delete Methods

 - [ ] Mention three tools we can use to make AJAX requests.

+**Axios, fetch, Jquery.

 ## Project Set Up